spraakbanken/korp-frontend-sb/test/testcases.md

 https://spraakbanken.gu.se/korplabb/#?lang=en&cqp=%5B%5D&corpus=aspacsv&global_filter=eyJ0ZXh0X2F1dGhvciI6WyJKLlIuUi4gVG9sa2llbiJdfQ%3D%3D&page=0&search=word%7CSmaug

 - Go to link or filter on author J.R.R.
-Tolkien in *ASPAC svenska*
+Tolkien in *ASPAC svenska* and search for e.g. Smaug in simple search.
 - Go to the advanced tab
 - Check that in "Active CQP query in simple search" the dots in the name are escaped with `\`